 Fans of the Book | Historical Fiction Lovers

 "It is a lovely touch, and takes us straight back to childhood."

 Know Before You Go

-The show is suitable for ages 5+ with adult supervision.
-Children under 4 are not allowed.
+The show is suitable for ages 5 and up with adult supervision

-Shubert Theatre has a seating capacity of 1502.
-Find the seating chart here.
+Shubert Theater has a seating capacity of 1502.
+Find the seating chart here

 All Broadway and Off-Broadway show tickets are non-refundable.